helium/HIP/00XX-lorawan-committee.md

 # Unresolved Questions
 [unresolved]: #unresolved-questions

+- How does this governance proposal for the LoRaWAN committee fit in with an overall DEWI governance structure

-Do any decisions made by the LoRaWAN committee prior to the approval of this HIP need to be reviewed?
+- Do any decisions made by the LoRaWAN committee prior to the approval of this HIP need to be reviewed?
+Details of existing documentation has been sought.

-- What related issues do you consider out of scope for this HIP that could be addressed in the future independently of the solution that comes out of this HIP?
+What related issues do you consider out of scope for this HIP that could be addressed in the future independently of the solution that comes out of this HIP?

+-[TODO]

 # Deployment Impact
 [deployment-impact]: #deployment-impact